CPK Insurance

 Cost can vary based on employee count, the type of installation work, vehicle use, tools and equipment values, and whether your jobs involve higher exposure to property damage or third-party claims.
 New Mexico weather, including wildfire, drought, and flash flooding, can also affect how carriers view jobsite risk.

 Yes, if your business has 3 or more employees, workers' compensation is required in New Mexico.
-Sole proprietors, partners, real estate salespersons, and farm/ranch laborers are listed exemptions in the state data provided.
+Sole proprietors, partners, real estate salespersons, and farm and ranch laborers are listed exemptions under New Mexico law.

 A quote can be built to address property damage exposures tied to glass breakage during handling, lifting, or placement.
 Ask how the policy handles glass breakage coverage for installers and whether it fits your window installer insurance or door installer insurance needs.